PAELLA WITH CHICKEN, KING PRAWNS & CHORIZO

 Chicken, king prawns and Spanish chorizo on a bed of our paella rice, cooked in lobster stock then topped with fresh parsley and red pepper flakes.
 Perfect!

 How to Cook

 - This recipe is made with some raw ingredients, so please follow these cooking instructions carefully.

 - Preheat your oven to 220°C/200°C fan/gas

 mark 7.
 (Be careful not to grill by mistake!)

 - Remove the film but leave the paella in its wooden tray*.

 - IMPORTANT!
 Unfold the foil we’ve hidden under the wooden tray and tightly wrap over the wooden tray.
-This will keep everything nice and succulent while it cooks.

 - Place the foil-topped wooden tray in the centre of the oven and cook for 35 minutes.